 In order to better understand the connection between anxiety and depression disorders, it’s essential to consider each condition on its own first.
 Though there are many similarities between the two mental health conditions, they are fundamentally different disorders.

 What Causes Anxiety?

 Anxiety disorders, on the other hand, are not normal human reactions.
-They involve prolonged, intense, frequent bouts of fear, panic, or extreme terror that significantly impact the lives of those suffering from the conditions.
+They involve prolonged, intense, frequent bouts of fear, panic, or extreme terror that significantly impact the lives of those suffering from those mental health conditions.
 Generally, these feelings are not proportional to the actual situations causing them.

-These disorders can be caused by underlying mental or physical conditions, circumstantial events, childhood trauma, or the effects of certain medications or drug use.
-Additionally, anxiety can develop due to other mental disorders, such as depressive disorders or personality disorders.
+Underlying physical or mental health conditions, circumstantial events, childhood trauma, or certain medications or drug use effects can cause these anxiety disorders.
+Additionally, anxiety can develop due to other mental illnesses, like depression or personality disorders.

 Various Anxiety Disorders

 Generalized Anxiety Disorder: If you experience persistent worry and anxiety over everyday issues, activities, and tasks for more than six months, you may have generalized anxiety disorder (GAD).
 Other symptoms include restlessness, irritability, sleep disturbances, and trouble concentrating.

 Panic Disorder: If you experience repeated and unpredictable episodes of intense terror, including physical symptoms like chest pain, G.I. issues, heart palpitations, dizziness, or profuse sweating, you might have a panic disorder.
 The triggers of panic attacks are often unknown or not proportionate to the extreme psychological or physiological response experienced.